bharathsudharsan/ML-MCU/README.md

 ### Opt-OVO

 We follow the same procedure explained earlier, starting from uploading the algorithm until loading the test set and evaluating the trained classifiers.
 Here, the difference is, we use the *Opt-OVO* algorithm, then use the multi-class data instead of binary.
-We illustrate the obtained training results in the below graph, which we use to analyze how the training time and accuracy vary w.r.t to the train set size.
+We illustrate the obtained training results in the below graph.

 ![alt text](https://github.com/bharathsudharsan/ML-MCU/blob/master/multiclass_training_results.png)

+We use the above figure to analyse how the training time and accuracy vary w.r.t to the train set size

+1. Even on the slowest MCU 4, *Opt-OVO* was able to train using a 10 class, 1476 size, 64 dimension Digits dataset in 29.6 sec and could train in 7.6 sec using the 15 class, 375 size, 22 features Australian Sign dataset.

+2. The fastest MCU3 trained in 0.4 sec for Digits and in 4.7 sec using the 50 class, 1250 size Sign dataset.

+3. In Fig b, at the individual MCU level, we show how the training time varies when the class count and train set size increase.
+The right side Y-axis is the MCU trained multi-class classifier accuracy.

 ![alt text](https://github.com/bharathsudharsan/ML-MCU/blob/master/multiclass_inference_results.png)